presstube/norman/README.md

 # Norman

-A WebVR frame-by-frame animation experiment for Google Creative Lab.
+An open-source VR animation sketchbook for the browser, made with help from the Google Creative Lab.